surajmandal99/music_player/README.md

 # Music_player

 # MUSIC PLAYER APP made with Flutter 🎶🎧.
-# The app will firstly ask u to give persmission for accessing the local songs which is in your device .
+# The app firstly ask you to give the persmission for accessing the localally stored songs  🎶.
-# After that we can easily play the songs if we give the permission .
+# After that we can easily play the songs if we give the permission to access  .
 # It also have  the pause and play , next and forward features just like in others music player apps 🎶

 #  Video for the App: